 Physical Plant Description 6-1

 Site Plan

-Floor Plans
+Floor Plan

 Bond Purchase Agreement

-Mortgage Agreement
+Mortgage

 Office of Fire Safety Approvals

-Certificate of Use and Occupancy
+Certificates of Use and Occupancy

-- 1. Applicable Law requires that a public school academy application and contract must contain a description of and the address for the proposed physical plant in which the public school academy will be located.
-See MCL 380.502(3)(i) and 380.503(6)(f); - 2.
-The address and a description of the site and physical plant (the "Site") of International Academy of Flint (the "Academy") is as follows:
+1. Applicable Law requires that a public school academy application and contract must contain a description of and the address for the proposed physical plant in which the public school academy will be located.
+See MCL 380.502(3)(i) and 380.503(6)(f);

-Address: 2820 South Saginaw St.

-Description:
+2. The address and a description of the site and physical plant (the "Site") of International Academy of Flint (the "Academy") is as follows:

-This is the original location of the Academy and is located on approximately four acres.
+- Address: 2820 S. Saginaw St. Flint, MI 48503 - Description: This is the original location of the Academy and is located on approximately four acres.
 The original portion of the facility was constructed in 1917 with an addition built in 1964.
 The Academy constructed a classroom addition during the 1999-2000 academic year, a 2,566 square foot multi-purpose room during the 2000-2001 academic year and a 54,519 square foot classroom and gymnasium addition in 2008.
 The total square footage of the facility is approximately 121,000.

-The facility contains three floors with a total of 54 classrooms.
-The facility also contains a computer lab, a student life room, a media center, an auxiliary gymnasium/dining area, a testing area, a science lab, a regulation size gymnasium, a kitchen, a health clinic, 18 restrooms and several offices.
+The facility contains three floors with a total of 5 classrooms.
+The facility also contains a computer lab, a learning lab/parent and resource center ("PARC"), a media center, an auxiliary gymnasium/dining area, 12 focused learning/working hubs with a small storage space, a science lab, a regulation size gymnasium, a kitchen, a health clinic, 23 restrooms and several offices.
 Parking lots are paved and lined with clearly marked "no parking" areas necessary for driver and student safety.
 There is also a playground area for student recreation before and after school and during recess.
 The exterior of both the original facility and the new addition are constructed of brick and all interior and exterior lighting is LED.